wangzhihao/notes/computer_science/reading_list.md

 * Rabiner, Lawrence R. "A tutorial on hidden Markov models and selected applications in speech recognition."
 Proceedings of the IEEE 77.2 (1989): 257-286.
 * Codd, Edgar F. "A relational model of data for large shared data banks."
 Communications of the ACM 13.6 (1970): 377-387.
 * [Spanner, TrueTime & The CAP Theorem](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/45855.pdf)
+* Begoli, Edmon, et al. "One SQL to rule them all-an efficient and syntactically idiomatic approach to management of streams and tables."
+Proceedings of the 2019 International Conference on Management of Data.
+2019.

 ### Reading
 * [A Parallel Hash Join Algorithm for Managing Data Skew](https://ieeexplore.ieee.org/document/250117)